High-frequency and heteroskedasticity identification in multicountry models: Revisiting spillovers of monetary shocks: Data and model specification

-For the set of US and EA aggregate quantities, we rely on the dataset used in \citet{jarocinski2018deconstructing}.
-As short-term interest rates, we use the one-year US treasury yield, and the one-year Bund yield as the safest EA interest rate.
+For the set of US and EA aggregate quantities, we rely on various data sources, provided by the OECD, the FRED database, the ECB SDW and Macrobond.
+As key policy rates, we follow \citet{jarocinski2020deconstructing} and use the one-year US treasury yield, and the one-year Bund yield as the safest EA interest rate.
 To capture stock market reactions, we include the S\&P 500 and the Euro Stoxx 50 index.
-As a monthly measure of economic activity, we rely on industrial production, while prices are measured by the consumer price index.
-For measuring financial conditions, we rely on the excess bond premium \citep[EBP,][]{gilchrist2009credit} for the case of the US, and BBB bond spreads in the EA.
-For the US block, we moreover consider the ten-year treasury yield, while information on longer-term government bond yields for EA countries is included on the country-level.
-The set of variables for the aggregate equations is completed by the USD/EUR exchange rate.
-A summary of the employed series, transformations and sources of the data are provided in Appendix \ref{app:data}.
+As a monthly measure of economic activity, we rely on year-on-year industrial production growth, while inflation is measured by year-on-year growth rates of headline consumer price indexes.
+For measuring financial conditions, we rely on the excess bond premium \citep[EBP,][]{gilchrist2012credit} for the case of the US, and the option-adjusted spread (OAS) of the ICE BofA Euro High Yield Index in the EA.
+The set of variables for the aggregate equations is completed by the USD/EUR exchange rate and oil prices to capture international factors.
+A summary of the employed series, transformations, and sources of the data is provided in the Appendix.

-The set of macroeconomic and financial variables in the country-specific models of \autoref{eq:cn} is comprised of the following series downloaded from the FRED database maintained by the Federal Reserve Bank of St. Louis.
-Data for eleven EA countries (Austria, Belgium, Germany, Spain, Finland, France, Greece, Ireland, Italy, the Netherlands and Portugal), Canada, Denmark, Japan, Sweden, the United Kingdom and the United States is considered.\footnote{The remaining EA countries are excluded due to data limitations.
-A comprehensive description of the dataset is provided in Appendix \ref{app:data}.} We include information on consumer prices excluding food and energy as a monthly price indicator.
-As country-specific equity prices, we use indexes of total share prices for all shares on the country-level.
-Industrial production serves as a monthly indicator of economic performance.
-International finance is captured using ten-year government bond yields across all countries.
-The set of variables is completed by the harmonized unemployment rate.